abuiles/ember-101/hands-on.md

 </li>
 ~~~~~~~~

-We are passing to `link-to` the route where we would like to go and we
+We are passing to `link-to` the route where we would like to go and an
-an instance of a friend, it will map the property `id` to the parameter
+instance of a friend, it will map the property `id` to the parameter
-`user_id`, we could also pass `friend.id`.
-Then we are rendering inside
+`user_id`(we could also pass `friend.id`).
+Then we are rendering
-the block the content of our link tag, which would be the first and
+inside the block the content of our link tag, which would be the first
-last name of our friend.
+and last name of our friend.

+There is something important to mention and is that if we pass an
+instance of a friend to `link-to` then the model hook in your `Friends
+Show Route` won't be called, if you want the hook to be called instead
+of doing `{{#link-to 'friends.show' friend}}` we'll have to do
+`{{#link-to 'friends.show' friend.id}}`.

+T> Check this example in JS BIN  http://emberjs.jsbin.com/bupay/2/
+showing the behavior of `link-to` with an object and with an id.

 The resulting HTML would look like the following